SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingLoadBalancerConnectionDrainingPolicy.md

----
-layout: glossary
-title: Add-VSElasticLoadBalancingLoadBalancerConnectionDrainingPolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticLoadBalancingLoadBalancerConnectionDrainingPolicy

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancing::LoadBalancer.ConnectionDrainingPolicy resource property to the template
+Adds an AWS::ElasticLoadBalancing::LoadBalancer.ConnectionDrainingPolicy resource property to the template.
+Specifies the connection draining settings for your Classic Load Balancer.

 ## SYNTAX